VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 Implementation
 ==============

-Implementation will be the generation of the following additional specifications
+Implementation will be the generation of the following additional
+specifications:

 Source Reorg
 Dependency Generator
 Build Tool for MultiOS
 ISO Generation for MultiOS
 Installer for MultiOS
 Configuration management
 Update management